 Working directly with the charity’s management, FASTSIGNS developed a range of new, uniform, exterior signage for all residential care homes within the group, using a combination of post and panel signs and temporary banners to promote the group’s new day care facility.
 They also helped make Lillian Faithfull Care’s message mobile by using vehicle vinyl graphics to brand their vans.

 Taking direction from research into care for dementia sufferers a range of bold and vivid canvases were developed using suitable scenic photographs to help enhance the residents’ sensory experience.
-The images were printed on to a matt finish canvas to reduce glare and stretched over frames for a clean and contemporary look.
+The images were printed on to a matte finish canvas to reduce glare and stretched over frames for a clean and contemporary look.

 Printed vinyl was used to wrap the lift doors in an effort to disguise the lift entrances in order to keep residents safe and similar scenic imagery and bright prints were used for this décor feature.

-The overall development of the exterior signage helped Lillian Faithful to effectively rebrand their residential care homes and present a unified brand across each of their facilities.
+The overall development of the exterior signage helped Lillian Faithfull to effectively rebrand their residential care homes and present a unified brand across each of their facilities.
 In line with this, the investment into their interior décor has improved the overall homeliness of the facilities and helped strengthen the trust between the care facility, their residents and their families.

-Ian Baller, Facilities Manager for Lillian Faithful Care said of the lift wraps, they have had a massive impact for our residents suffering with dementia, who easily get frustrated and confused when they see a lift that they cannot operate.
+Ian Baller, Facilities Manager for Lillian Faithfull Care said of the lift wraps, they have had a massive impact for our residents suffering with dementia, who easily get frustrated and confused when they see a lift that they cannot operate.
 Disguising them with stunning imagery and pictures has really helped us to keep our residents safe and has also softened an area that previously had quite an industrial feel.